profandyfield/discovr/README.md

 * **puppies**: Fictitious data related to whether puppy therapy works.
 For details execute `?puppies`.
 * **puppy_love**: Fictitious data related to whether puppy therapy works when you adjust for a person's love of puppies.
 For details execute `?puppy_love`.
 * **r_exam**: Fictitious data relating to an R exam at two universities.
 For details execute `?r_exam`.
+* **raq**: Fictitious data relating to a fictional questionnaire about R anxiety that is not an actual questionnaire.
+For details execute `?raq`.
 * **roaming_cats**: fictitious data about how far cats roam from their homes For details execute `?roaming_cats`.
 * **santas_log**: Fictitious data related to whether the type and quantity of treat consumed on Christmas night affects whether elves successfully deliver presents.
 For details execute `?santas_log`.
 * **self_help**: fictitious data about whether self-help books improve relationship satisfaction.
 For details execute `?self_help`.